 We are one of the first institutions in the nation to establish a Center for Immunotherapy with state-of-the art facilities and research laboratories.
-This combination of core facilities and partnerships with industry and academic centers gives us the unique capability to develop and offer the next generation of immunotherapy for patients including creating vaccines, antibodies and new cellular therapies right at Roswell Park Cancer Institute in Buffalo, NY.
+This combination of core facilities and partnerships with industry and academic centers gives us the unique capability to develop and offer the next generation of immunotherapy for patients including creating vaccines, antibodies and new cellular therapies right at Roswell Park Comprehensive Cancer Center in Buffalo, NY.

 Our research is accelerating the pace of how cancers will be treated in the future.
 Using your body’s immune system, we are pioneering new cancer treatments every day to treat, control and prevent cancer.